ArshadMAM/news4money/README.md

 # news4money
-Hello random Github people and hello prospective employers,
+To the GitHub community and prospective employers,

 This is my Final Year Project in my University.